 Character Meals with PhotoPass Photographers

-Several other restaurants (like Chef Mickey’s, Cinderella’s Royal Table, and Hollywood and Vine) have photo ops, however, there are no PhotoPass photographers there.
+Several other restaurants (like Tusker House) used to also have a photo op; however, there are no PhotoPass photographers there currently.

 PhotoPass Ride Photos